liferoad/df-ml-starter/README.md

      init                      Init virtual environment
      init-venv                 Create virtual environment in venv folder lint                      Run linter on source code
-     run-df                    Run a Dataflow job using the custom container with GPUs run-direct                Run a local test with DirectRunner test                      Run tests
+     run-df-cpu                Run a Dataflow job with CPUs run-df-gpu                Run a Dataflow job using the custom container with GPUs run-direct                Run a local test with DirectRunner test                      Run tests
 ```